-Specialising in contemporary gardens in historic landscapes, this practice undertakes both public and private projects, which currently includes listed Youngsbury House in Hertfordshire, which is set in a Capability Brown landscape.
-Robert Myers will also return to RHS Chelsea for the first time in seven years with a show garden celebrating modern-day nursing, to mark the bicentenary of Florence Nightingale’s birth.
+Specialising in contemporary gardens in historic landscapes, this practice undertakes both public and private projects, such as listed Youngsbury House in Hertfordshire, which is set in a Capability Brown landscape.
+The winner of six Gold medals at the RHS Chelsea Flower Show, Robert Myers will return this year with a new show garden.

 Sarah Eberle Landscape Design

 Hampshire-based landscape architect and garden designer Sarah Eberle is probably RHS Chelsea’s most decorated designer, with some 17 Gold medals under her belt.
 This year, she will return with the Psalm 23 Garden, which promises more of the thought-provoking design for which she is so well known.

 Sarah Price Landscapes

 Currently at work on a woodland garden for the Maggie’s Centre in Southampton and, together with Nigel Dunnett, a rooftop garden for the critical care centre at King’s College Hospital, SE5, Sarah Price’s lifelong love of wild environments is evident in her immersive, plant-driven designs.
 Based in Abergavenny, she is in demand for private and public gardens across the country, thanks to her artistic approach and playful use of materials.